-Today I’m going to discuss the control chart and run chart upon a request from Umasankar Natarajan, who is a visitor to my blog and asked me to write about the seven quality control tools.
+In this blog post, we will discuss the control chart and the run chart.
+This is a request from Umasankar Natarajan, who is a visitor to my blog and asked me to write about the seven basic quality control tools.

-Control charts and run charts are important tools in quality management, which help you to identify trends or errors in the product or the process.
-A short look at these charts can give you the answers to many questions, such as:
+Control charts and run charts are essential tools in quality management that help you identify trends or errors in the product or the process.
+These charts let you know:

 - How the process is performing.

-These charts are easy to draw and can be an important communication tool for the project manager.
+These charts are easy to draw and are essential communication tools for a project manager.

-A run chart is the simplest chart of all.
-It shows the variation in a single data group over a period of time.
-A run chart helps you analyze the following:
+A run chart is straightforward.
+It shows the variation for a single data group over time.
+It helps you analyze:

 - Trends in the process.

 - If the process has shifted.

-In this type of chart, the project manager will draw a chart showing the planned project’s progress from beginning to the end on a monthly basis.
-Once the project starts, he will update this chart with the actual progress and show it to the client, so that the client is able to see the variation in the planned and actual progress.
+For this chart, you will draw the planned progress line.
+Once the project starts, you will update this chart with a new line showing the actual progress, so that the client can see the status and variation in the planned and actual progress.

-For example, if you are a cricket fan, then you will see the example of a run chart in a live cricket match telecast where commentator shows you the score progress of the first team.
-Then, when the second team starts batting, he will show you the comparison of the performance of both teams through the run chart.
+For example, if you are a cricket fan, you will see an example of a run chart in a live cricket match where the commentator shows you the score of the first team.
+Then, they will show you the progress comparison of both teams via a run chart when the second team starts batting.

 Benefits of Run Charts